 Holiday pay

 Everyone who works is entitled to holiday pay, including you.
-You are also allowed to do so.
-Holiday pay can be paid periodically along with the salary, but also once a year no later than June.
-Put the agreements about this in writing.
+You are allowed to receive it.
+Holiday pay can be paid periodically together with the salary, but also once a year, no later than the month of June.
+Document the agreements about this in writing.
 The payslip must clearly specify the accrual and payment.
-Holiday pay in the hospitality sector amounts to 8% of the salary* you earned with your employer in the holiday year (1 June to 31 May the following year).
-Your employer may also use the calendar year (1 January to 31 December) as the holiday year for holiday days/hours.
+Holiday pay in hospitality amounts to 8% of the salary* you earned with your employer in the holiday year (1 June to 31 May the following year).
+Your employer may also use 1 January to 31 December as the holiday year for holiday days/hours.
 This choice must apply to all employees in the company.
 Holiday pay is often slightly less than a gross monthly salary.

 *This does not include incidental allowances, bonuses, and benefits in kind.
 It is required that for all hours worked in the holiday year, the sum of the salary and holiday allowance must be at least 108% of the minimum salary.